Upcoming events

 Joyce Kramer earned a BS in Animal Science from Cornell and a master’s degree in Agricultural Education from the University of New Hampshire.
 She has completed extensive coursework in Education and Special Education at the University of Vermont.
 Her educational background has informed her professional career teaching horseback riding, which now spans over 50 years and includes the direction of numerous learn-to-ride programs and summer

 camps throughout the Northeast.
 Kramer has also been a personal trainer certified through the American Council on Exercise for over a decade.
 She continues to passionately study the fields of movement, posture, biomechanics, somatics, and mind-body techniques to further inform her innovative Stable Core Training program.
 Kramer regularly teaches her approach to students, including Grand Prix dressage riders and top-level eventers, in regions near her home base in Wilder, Vermont.
+For more information about her work, visit www.stablecoretraining.com .

 Central Vermont Dressage Association, Inc is a 501(c)3 non-profit organization.